 In 2015, the guys behind WasteBoards started asking: “can we make a skateboard out of plastic waste?”
 Together with the School of Applied Sciences of Amsterdam they developed a cruiser board prototype from recycled plastic bottle caps.
 Their development continued together with a group of Amsterdam semi-pro street skaters.
 It took WasteBoards more than three years to create an impeccable production method to maintain their innovative design based on the colorful patterns of molten plastic caps and with the right strength and flexibility.

 WasteBoards is ready for America

 The skateboard was first introduced in The Netherlands in 2016.
 Since then, they improved their innovative design and production method.
 Now all is perfected WasteBoards is ready to enter the US skateboard market, the sacred land of skateboarding, to become the world’s first and coolest circular plastic cruiser board brand.
 They will operate from their base in Atlanta from where they will service the whole country.

-To celebrate this introduction, they created a special limited edition; the “4th of July’ WasteBoard.
-The design of the board is based on the colors of the American flag that not only symbolizes freedom and opportunity but also togetherness and therefor the responsibility to protect each other and the land and sea we live in.
+To celebrate this introduction, they created a special limited edition; the ‘Liberty Cruiser’ WasteBoard.
+The design of the board is based on the colors of the American flag that symbolizes liberty and opportunity.
+But with that comes the responsibility to protect each other and the land and sea we live in.
 A message that WasteBoards fully embraces and wants to convey with this special skateboard.

 No sustainability without quality anymore